Legion-Team/legion-protocol-contracts/docs/src/src/interfaces/ILegionSale.sol/interface.ILegionSale.md

 |`amount`|`uint256`|The amount to be withdrawn.|

 ### LegionAddressesSynced
-This event is emitted when excess capital results are successfully published by the Legion admin.
+This event is emitted when Legion addresses are successfully synced.

 ```solidity